stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 Let's walk through this configuration file step-by-step:

-+ `DSC2` is required for specifying a configuration.
++ `DSC` is required section title for specifying host configuration.

 + `midway2` is the label assigned to the configuration.